Enhance your Department

 To screen out all candidates who are not able to read at the level required for successful performance in the training process both in pre-job and on-the-job training.

-CANDIDATE SELF REPORT FOR POLICE (CSR-P)
+CANDIDATE PROFILE SUMMARY FOR POLICE (CPS-P)

 To assess the integrity, work ethic, and service orientation of police officer candidates.